-Villa Esperanza Services hosts an Open House and information seminars annually for program participants and members of the community.
+Villa Esperanza Services hosts an Open House and information seminars annually for program participants and families and is open to the community.
 These are public events promoted through Villa's various social media outlets and also serve as a forum for public input.
 These events typically attract 100 plus guests.